top of page

 Online sessions

-When the pandemic started and my work shifted online, I was skeptical that gestalt therapy could be done well via computer screen But one aspect of gestalt that I particularly love is its creativity and adaptability.
+When the pandemic started and my work shifted online, I was sceptical that gestalt therapy could be done well via computer screen.
+But one aspect of gestalt that I particularly love is its creativity and adaptability.
 I soon came to find that while certain aspects are missing (physical immediacy, possibility of touch etc.) there are definite benefits.
 Sessions can be conducted from anywhere, in a space in clients feel comfortable.
 And the ability to turn off the camera allows for all sorts of creative experiments which might otherwise be difficult when face to face.

 Flexible and affordable

-I offer a fee range between £50 and £80 and we can discuss what feels affordable and fair to you.
+I offer a fee range between £60 and £80 and we can discuss what feels affordable and fair to you.
 I offer a free 15 minute consultation online so that you can get a feel of how I work and whether I am the right therapist for you.

 Please get in touch to find out more.